conan-io/conan-io.github.io/_posts/2026-04-27-Introducing-conan-py-build.markdown

 Hello, world!
 ```

-You'll then see how last line comes out in green.
+You should see `Hello, world!` printed in green.

 > More examples in the
 > [repo](https://github.com/conan-io/conan-py-build/tree/main/examples): Meson